 The Committee finalized the report on Task 12-02, Alternative Strategies the Agency Could Pursue to Address Outstanding National Transportation Safety Board (NTSB) Recommendations Classified as “Open-Unacceptable.”
 The Committee voted unanimously to approve the final report for Task 12-02 and submit it to the Administrator.

 The Committee discussed Task 12-04, Strategies for Finalizing Agency Section 610 Reviews.
-The Committee will continue discussion at the December meeting.
+The Committee will continue discussion at a future meeting.

 REMARKS:

 Anne Ferro, FMCSA Administrator, addressed the Committee on the extension of MCSAC in MAP-21.
-While the current charter runs through November 2012, a new charter is coming in December that will establish new two-year terms for Committee members, renewable once, allowing for new members.
-The new charter establishes a Chairmanship and Vice Chairmanship, both two-year terms.
-The new charter also codifies a membership representation for labor.
-A Federal Register notice will be issued with four (4) vacancies and the current members are invited to remain.
+While the current charter runs through November 2012, a new charter is coming in late November that will establish new two-year terms for Committee members, renewable once, allowing for new members.
+The new charter establishes a Chairman and Vice Chairman, both two-year terms.
+The new charter codifies a membership representation for labor.
+The Agency issued a Federal Register notice in July that called for applicants for the four remaining slots on the MCSAC.
+The Administrator announced that she was reviewing the applications received and will announce a decision soon on the new members.
+She announced that the existing members whose terms were to expire in 2012 are being extended another term.

-Administrator Ferro also stated that Dave Parker will serve as the CSA sub-committee chairman through the fall.
+Administrator Ferro also stated that Dave Parker will serve as the MCSAC chairman through the fall and will begin serving as the CSA subcommittee chairman.

 MINUTES:

-The Committee unanimously accepted the minutes from the May 21-23, 2012 MCSAC meeting.
+The Committee unanimously accepted the minutes from the May 21-23, 2012, MCSAC meeting.

 PRESENTATIONS:

-Neil Eisner, Assistant General Counsel for Regulation and Enforcement, U.S. Department of Transportation presented “Overview of Section 610 Reviews and the DOT Retrospective Regulatory Review”.
+Neil Eisner, Assistant General Counsel for Regulation and Enforcement, U.S. Department of Transportation presented “Overview of Section 610 Reviews and the DOT Retrospective Regulatory Review.”

-Catherine Taylor, Economist, Volpe Center, U.S. Department of Transportation presented “FMCSA’s Section 610 Reviews”.
+Catherine Taylor, Economist, Volpe Center, U.S. Department of Transportation presented “FMCSA’s Section 610 Reviews.”

 PUBLIC COMMENT PERIODS: